-Grease the fittings thoroughly washing the machine or after operation in rain, on soft ground, or in muddy water.

-1. Put the bucket and the blade on the ground and stop the engine.
+- Grease the fittings thoroughly after washing the machine or after operation in rain, on soft ground, or in muddy water. - Be sure to perform the greasing daily before startup. - 1.
+Put the bucket and the blade on the ground and stop the engine.